-There will be three tests administered during the term.
 Each test will focus on conceptual components of statistical analysis, computer applications, choice of statistical procedures, and written results and interpretations.
 Tests will be posted early in the semester so plenty of time is available for completion.

 Each test will be weighted equally at 1/3 of the final grade.
-Final grades will be assigned based on the following table:
+Final course grades will the mean score for Tests 1, 2, or 3 (or alternate test score if those are higher).
+Final grades will be assigned based on the following table.